DSD-DA: Distillation-based Source Debiasing for Domain Adaptive Object Detection: Experiments

-\textbf{Choose of localization metric}.
+\textbf{Choice of localization representation}.
 For brevity, we refer to centerness and IoU as $c$ and $b$.
-Here, we attempt to conduct ablation experiments on the training strategy of TROLN and the testing strategy of DCE.
-As shown in Table~\ref{table:LCR}, when we only use $c$ and $b$ to train TRLON (original OLN), using either c, b, or $\sqrt{{c}\times{b}}$ as localization metric to refine classification scores can all improve the model's performance to varying degrees.
+Here, we attempt to conduct ablation experiments on the localization-teacher and the localization representation.
+As shown in Table~\ref{table:LCR}, when we train original OLN, using either c, b, or $\sqrt{{b}{c}}$ as localization representation to refine classification scores can improve the model's performance to different extents.
 This indicates that enhancing the consistency between classification and localization can effectively improve the detector's performance.
-Furthermore, when training with TROLN (ours), using the cross-domain-friendly localization score ($\sqrt{4\times{c}\times{b}\times\tau_{1}\times\tau_{2}}$) as the localization metric to calibrate classification scores, the model achieves the highest performance improvement (+2.17\% compared with basleine).
+Furthermore, when training with TROLN (ours), using the localization score ($\sqrt{4{b}{c}\tau_{1}\tau_{2}}$) as the localization representation to calibrate classification scores, the model achieves the highest performance improvement (+2.17\% compared with baseline).
 This further validates the necessity and effectiveness of the TROLN training strategy and the DCE testing strategy.
-Moreover, we evaluate the consistency between the classification confidences in different classes and the localization ground-truth before and after refinement on the test dataset.
-As shown in Fig.~\ref{fig8}, it can be observed that the consistency between classification and localization has been improved to varying degrees across almost all categories, further demonstrating the effectiveness of the DCE mechanism.
+Moreover, we evaluate the variety of consistency in different classes before and after classification scores refinement on the test dataset.
+As shown in Fig.~\ref{fig8}, it can be observed that the consistency has been improved to varying degrees across almost all categories, further demonstrating the effectiveness of the DCE mechanism.